Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Analysis of Multi-Patch Prediction

 \section{Analysis of Multi-Patch Prediction}

+Unlike task-specific, non-autoregressive models such as TFT~\citep{lim2021temporal} and Informer~\citep{zhou2021informer}, which predict all future time points simultaneously, their architecture confines them to forecasting a fixed length identical to the predefined prediction horizon used during training, precluding variable-length predictions during inference.
+Conversely, TSFMs typically employ an iterative process: they predict a segment of the sequence, append it to the historical data, and then forecast the subsequent segment, thereby enabling autoregressive predictions of arbitrary length.
+To mitigate the cumulative errors inherent in this autoregressive methodology, \method introduces forecast tokens designed to predict multiple patches within each autoregressive step.

+As briefly mentioned in Section~\ref{sec:multi_patch_prediction}, the multi-token design of our Multi-Patch Decoder is strategically motivated by two limitations in predominant forecasting paradigms: (i) \emph{Error mitigation and efficiency}: Compared to conventional single-step autoregressive models~\citep{ansari2024chronos,liu2024timer}, predicting $J$ patches in parallel improves computational efficiency and mitigates cumulative error by reducing iterative decoding steps. (ii) \emph{Horizon flexibility}: Unlike models that generate a single larger patch~\citep{das2024decoder}, our approach offers superior granularity for variable prediction horizons.
+By assembling the forecast from the specific subset of tokens required, \method ensures high-fidelity alignment with the target length and avoids the imprecise truncation associated with oversized outputs.

-In this section, we present an analysis of the multi-patch prediction strategy introduced in Section \ref{sec:multi_patch_prediction}.
+To empirically validate this design and determine the optimal setting, we present a detailed analysis of the multi-patch prediction strategy.
 During the training phase, we experimented with a range of forecast patch numbers, specifically $J=\{1, 2, 4, 6, 12\}$.
 The corresponding evaluation results on the GIFT-Eval benchmark are illustrated in Figure~\ref{fig:patch_number_performance}.
 Our observations reveal that when $J=1$, which corresponds to the conventional approach of predicting a single patch~\citep{ansari2024chronos,liu2024timer,das2024decoder}, the model achieves optimal performance in short-term forecasting.
 However, this method necessitates multiple iterations of autoregressive prediction, leading to a significant degradation in performance for medium- and long-term forecasting.

 Conversely, as we increase the forecast patch number $J$, the number of required autoregressive steps is markedly reduced.
 For instance, when $J=2$, the autoregression frequency for medium- and long-term predictions is halved compared to the $J=1$ case.
 This reduction yields a substantial improvement in forecasting accuracy over these longer horizons, demonstrating that our proposed multi-patch prediction strategy effectively mitigates the cumulative error inherent in autoregressive processes for medium- and long-term forecasting.